Bridging massive and massless schemes for soft gluon resummation in heavy-flavour production in $e^+e^-$ collisions: resummation

 The scale $q_A$ is typically set at the $Z$ pole ($q_A=91.
 2$ GeV), while $q_B$ at the $\Upsilon(4S)$ resonance ($q_B=10.6$ GeV).
 This observable has been studied in \cite{Cacciari:2005uk,Bonino:2023vuz} in the massless scheme and, more recently, in \cite{Cacciari:2024kaa} with the inclusion of the mass effects in the resummation of the coefficient function at NLL.

 In our current analysis, we compare the plain NLL resummation of mass and soft logarithms against the NLL$^\prime$ improvement.
 Scales are set to their natural values and renormalization scales are varied up and down by a factor of 2, to estimate theory uncertainties.
 As already mentioned, the choice of the scale $\mu$ is beyond our accuracy.
 A possible choice would be to take $\mu^2\equiv \mur^2\simeq q^2$ since this is the natural scale for the coefficient function.
-On the other hand, we can partially include NNLL correction by adopting the scale prescription suggested in~\cite{Dhani:2024gtx}:
+On the other hand, we can partially include NNLL correction by adopting a dynamical scale choice.
+We can do this by noting that $\delta \mathcal{C}_0^{(1)}$ arises from the anti-collinear region in which the emission angle scales as $1/N$ but saturates at the value set by the dead-cone effect.
+This suggests the scale choice:

+which was also adopted in~\cite{Dhani:2024gtx}, in the context of transition corrections beyond NLL to jet substructure observables.
 With this choice, $\mu^2\approx q^2$ when $N$ is sufficiently small.
 In contrast, $\mu^2$ saturates to $m_c^2$ for large values of $N$, which corresponds to the appropriate energy scale of the calculation in the massive scheme.
 We call this second choice \emph{approximate} NNLL (nNLL).

+We stress that this approximation should be taken with a grain of salt as we have no means to assess the size of NNLL corrections that we do not control.
+In this context, when performing scale variations to evaluate the theoretical uncertainty, we only add counterterms to preserve NLL accuracy.
+Therefore, we do not expect any significant reduction in the scale dependence when going from NLL to nNLL.